 - The Libyan economy is mostly dependent on the oil and gas industry, which represents more than 80% of the total exports and about 60% of the country’s GDP.
 A small population, backed by substantial revenues from the energy sector, has made Libya one of the highest GDP per capita countries in Africa.

-Libya, with largest crude reserves in Africa, is one of the member countries under the Organization of the Petroleum Exporting Countries (OPEC).
-OPEC reached a production cut deal with major non-OPEC oil producers in 2016, committed to remain oil output at a level of about 1.2 million barrels a day.
+- Libya, with largest crude reserves in Africa, is one of the member countries under the Organization of the Petroleum Exporting Countries (OPEC).
+OPEC reached a production cut deal with major non-OPEC oil producers in 2016, committed to reduce oil output by about 1.2 million barrels a day.
 Libya is one of the countries that are exempted from the cut deal, in addition to Nigeria.
 The agreement has been extended until the end of 2018.